 You can view and control processes currently running inside a VM or vCenter Server.

 - For Windows-based machines, you can view, end or restart processes.

 - For Linux-based machines, you can view or end daemons.

 Before viewing in-guest processes, check the following prerequisites:

 - For VMs, make sure that VMware Tools are installed.

-- For Unix-based machines, make sure that the SSH Server is started.
+- For Linux-based machines, make sure that the SSH Server is started.

 Viewing In-Guest Processes